FrSkyRC/PixelOSD/doc/WIDGETS.md

 and it will print a fully detailed error message to the console when the widget configuration is incorrect.

+If no errors occur, `OSD_CMD_WIDGET_SET_CONFIG` will return the applied widget configuration, which might be slightly different than the requested configuration.

 ## Units
 Some widgets take a `osd_unit_t` as part of their configuration.
 This unit is used to display the value to the user with the appropriate symbol (if any) and, optionally, change to a bigger